YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMDUMPFAIL, Could not create DUMP FILE

-Run Time Error: This indicates that an unanticipated error caused YottaDB/GT.M to attempt to create a context file GTMDUMP.DMP in the SYS$LOGIN directory of the process.
-YottaDB/GT.M could not create the file.
+Run Time Error: This indicates that an unanticipated error caused YottaDB to attempt to create a context file GTMDUMP.DMP in the SYS$LOGIN directory of the process.
+YottaDB could not create the file.

 Action: Verify that privileges are appropriately assigned and that adequate disk space exists (usually less than 100 host blocks).